lsst-dm/dm_dev_guide/processes/decision_process.rst

 Appeals process
 ---------------

-If you can't converge on a resolution to an RFC that has no serious objections but you still feel that something must be done, you may request that the Project Manager, Project Scientist, and Project Engineer rule on it.
+If you can't converge on a resolution to an RFC that has no serious objections but you still feel that something must be done, you may request that the DM Technical Control Team (`TCT`_) rule on it by "flagging" it in JIRA.
-In most non-trivial cases, they will, with the advice of the Software Architect, empanel a group of experts to which they will delegate the right to make the decision, by voting if need be.
+In most non-trivial cases, they will empanel a group of experts to which they will delegate the right to make the decision, by voting if need be.

 .. _decision-making-rfc-adoption: